joelczk/writeups/HTB/Forge.md

 nmap -sC -sV -A -p- -T4 10.10.11.101 -vv
 ```

-From the output of ```NMAP```, we find something interesting, which is that this box has an FTP server.
+From the output of Nmap, we find something interesting, which is that this box has an FTP server.

 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|